libp2p/js-libp2p/src/address-manager/README.md

 # Address Manager

 The Address manager is responsible for keeping an updated register of the peer's addresses.
-It includes 3 different types of Addresses: `Listen Addresses`, `Announce Addresses` and `No Announce Addresses`.
+It includes 2 different types of Addresses: `Listen Addresses` and `Announce Addresses`.

 These Addresses should be specified in your libp2p [configuration](../../doc/CONFIGURATION.md) when you create your node.